cqcallaw/mesa-builder/README.md

     # For Intel; update as needed for other platforms
     VK_ICD_FILENAMES=/usr/local/share/vulkan/icd.d/intel_icd.x86_64.json:/usr/local/share/vulkan/icd.d/intel_icd.i686.json
     ```

+    For most deployments, these environment variables should be set in `/etc/environment`.
+Restart the user session (or reboot) to apply the changes.
 3. Setup [additional mount points](https://superuser.com/a/676004) in `/etc/schroot/default/fstab` if needed

 # Examples